 Cabo Verde’s Membership in International Organizations

-Cabo Verde and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+Cabo Verde and the United States belong to a number of the same international organizations, including the Community of Portuguese Language Countries, United Nations, International Monetary Fund, World Bank, and World Trade Organization.

-The U.S. Ambassador to Cabo Verde is vacant; other principal embassy officials are listed in the Department’s Key Officers List.
+The U.S. Ambassador to Cabo Verde is Jeff Daigle; other principal embassy officials are listed in the Department’s Key Officers List.

 More information about Cabo Verde is available from the Department of State and other sources, some of which are listed here: